Kicksecure/security-misc/README.md

 Entropy:

-- Do not credit the CPU seeds as an entropy sources at boot in order to maximize the absolute quantity of entropy in the combined pool.
-This is desirable for all cryptographic operations reliant proprietary on RDRAND and RDSEED CPU instructions for random number generation that have long history of being defective.
+- Do not credit the CPU seeds as an entropy source at boot in order to maximize the absolute quantity of entropy in the combined pool.
+This is desirable for all cryptographic operations, to avoid reliance on proprietary RDRAND and RDSEED CPU instructions for random number generation that have long history of being defective.

 - Do not credit the bootloader seeds as an entropy sources at boot to maximize the absolute quantity of entropy in the combined pool.
 This is desirable for all